Rutabaga (cabbage turnips) are winter season root vegetables in the cruciferae family. Their sweet, peppery flavor is

 Fresh rutabaga can be available all around the year in the US markets.
 Visit nearby farmers' markets after the first frost for locally grown sweeter rutabaga.
 Imported roots are usually wax-coated to protect them from losing moisture and shriveling up.

 Select firm, round, medium-sized roots.
 Avoid those featuring cracks, split, soft, and bruised tubers.
 Also, ignore large, overmatured roots, since they carry excess fiber content, and therefore, woody and unappetizing.

 Rutabaga exhibits a very good shelf life.
 They can be stacked at 35 degrees F for up to 6 months.
 At home, they can be stored in a vegetable box for up to 10 days and inside the fridge for 3 weeks unwashed in a plastic bag.

 Rutabagas are popular by the name swedish turnips in the United States.
-To prepare, just wash them in cold water, peel using a vegetable peeler to remove wax coatings, sand, and grit.
+To prepare, just wash them in cold water, and peel using a vegetable peeler to remove wax coatings, sand, and grit.

 They feature delicate sweetness with a hint of both cabbage and turnip flavors.
 Young roots are especially tender and pleasant to taste.
 Boiling deepens their color during cooking.